Homeopathy and the Scientific Evidence

 Why Placebo?You may be wondering why all the notable trials of homeopathy compare it to a placebo, an empty pill, rather than nothing at all.
 This is because an empty 'placebo' pill has been proven to be beneficial in treating many conditions.
 In one study, placebo proved more effective than prescription antidepressants.
 This is a fascinating area for further research.

 As any academic will tell you, science is not a realm where anything is known for certain, nor even where there is always agreement as to what is likely.
 "Wisest is he who knows he does not know."
 People have their own dogmatically held opinions in science as much as in religion.
-To form your own, the only way is to look through all the research for yourself.
-Try Google.
+To form your own, the only way is to look to your own experience and your own assessment of the evidence.